Which is the best water filter?

 4) You will not have to worry about BPA (Bisphenol A), phthalates, or any other chemicals and hormone disruptors leaching from plastic water bottles into your body, potentially contributing to cancer or other diseases.
 You can fill and carry water in a re-usable stainless steel bottle (also sold by Multipure) to take to work and recreational activities!
 And filling stainless steel bottles from your filtered tap at home is much cheaper than buying water in plastic bottles at the store!

 TO LEARN MORE ABOUT WHY BOTTLED OR VENDED WATER IS NOT A GOOD CHOICE CLICK HERE!

 I hope I have been able to illuminate and clarify many of the issues surrounding buying a water filter.
 Please look at my other pages as listed on the MENU at the top left of this page for further or more detailed information.
-But if you are already convinced that Multipure is the best filter system for your tap water, as I am, then you can click the link below to get a substantial discount on a Multipure Water Filter system.
+But if you are already convinced that Multipure is the best filter system for your tap water, as I am, then you can click the link below to choose your Multipure Water Filter system now.

-CLICK HERE TO SEE ALL THE MULTIPURE FILTER SYSTEMS
+CLICK HERE TO SEE THE MULTIPURE FILTER SYSTEMS

 AND ORDER ONE USING A128-BIT ENCRYPTED SHOPPING CART - SAFE AND SECURE!
 (OR CALL THE FREE 800 NUMBER)